-Last quarter, on February 17, 2005, DOJ provided MPD with its final approval of the Canine Teams General Order.
-MPD published the revised Canine Teams General Order on February 18, 2005.26
+On February 17, 2005, DOJ provided MPD with its final approval of the Canine Teams General Order.
+MPD published the revised Canine Teams General Order on February 18, 2005.
+MPD had delayed making revisions to its Canine Operations Manual pending the completion and approval of the Canine Teams General Order in order to ensure that the manual and the general order are consistent.
+With the approval last quarter of the Canine Teams General Order, MPD finalized revisions to the manual and submitted it to DOJ on June 30, 2005.
+This quarter, on September 27, 2005, DOJ approved the Canine Operations Manual.

-MPD has not yet received DOJ approval for its Canine Operations Manual.
-MPD provided DOJ a draft of this manual on November 27, 2002, and DOJ returned comments related to the manual on September 30, 2003.
-MPD reports that it had delayed making revisions to the manual pending the completion and approval of the Canine Teams General Order in order to ensure that the manual and the general order are consistent.
-MPD also reports that, with the publication last quarter of the DOJ-approved Canine Teams General Order, it was able to finalize revisions to the manual.
-MPD submitted the revised Canine Operations Manual to DOJ on June 30, 2005.27 b.
+b.
 Canine "Bite" Incidents

 In our Fourth Quarterly Report, we observed that 17 of the 110 apprehensions involving a canine unit from the third quarter of 2001 through the end of the first quarter of 2003 included a bite or other significant contact with a canine.
-We reported that this 15.5% bite-to-apprehension ratio was consistent with the ratios experienced in other major city police departments.28 Police practices experts have indicated that a bite-to-apprehension ratio of less than 30% is generally acceptable.29 DOJ has pointed out that many effectively run canine programs have a bite-to-apprehension ratio of no more than 10%.30
+We reported that this 15.5% bite-to-apprehension ratio was consistent with the ratios experienced in other major city police departments.
+Police practices experts have indicated that a bite-to-apprehension ratio of less than 30% is generally acceptable.
+DOJ has pointed out that many effectively run canine programs have a bite-to-apprehension ratio of no more than 10%.
+DOJ, however, shares the view of our police practices experts that a bite-to-apprehension ratio of up to 20% is acceptable for MPD.